 Power in Numbers: The Rebel Women of MathematicsRace Point Publishing #ad - You'll see each eminent mathematician come to life on each page, theoretical physicist Emmy Noether, women like the astronomer-philosopher Hypatia, and rocket scientist Annie Easley.
 Power in numbers: the rebel women of Mathematics is an affirmation of female genius and a celebration of the boundless applications of mathematics.

-Power in Numbers: The Rebel Women of Mathematics #ad - Prepare to be inspired.
+Prepare to be inspired.
 See their stories!
 Used book in Good Condition.
 Used book in Good Condition.
 Oxford university Press USA.
 Used book in Good Condition.
 Used book in Good Condition.
 Power in numbers: the rebel women of mathematics is a full-color volume that takes aim at the forgotten influence of women on the development of mathematics over the last two millennia.

 The Invention of Science: A New History of the Scientific RevolutionHarper Perennial #ad - Oxford university Press USA.
 Used book in Good Condition.
 Used book in Good Condition.
 In this fascinating history spanning continents and centuries, historian David Wootton offers a lively defense of science, revealing why the Scientific Revolution was truly the greatest event in our history.
 The invention of science goes back five hundred years in time to chronicle this crucial transformation, exploring the factors that led to its birth and the people who made it happen.